 Since joining Van Ness Feldman, Nakia’s Pro Bono practice has focused on representing underserved individuals.

-Nakia is a member of the Lumbee Tribe.
+Nakia is an enrolled member of the Lumbee Tribe.